winterweird/bt-interview-tickets/README.md

 -   Phone call or email to support (ask an employee to register the issue)
 -   Direct registration via system login (using a "customer user" account)

 Employees need to be able to create issues on behalf of customers.
-Employees should be able to respond to the issues, customer would like to be notified.
+Employees should be able to respond to and update the issues (comment, add assignee, change details), customer would like to be notified.
 Employees should be able to track progress on resolving the issues.

 Issues are given a priority, and depending on the priority there’s a set amount of time from issue creation you have to respond to the issue/assign it to someone, and a set amount of time you have to resolve it.
 Sometimes the issue is blocked by matters outside of your control (e.g. customer must respond), in which case we want to suspend the amount of time we have left for a set period of time.